Craig Wighton: 2020–21

 Wighton scored his first goals for Hearts when he scored a hat-trick in a Scottish League Cup tie against Raith Rovers.
 He went on to play for Hearts as a substitute in the 2020 Scottish Cup Final, however he had his penalty in the shootout saved by Conor Hazard as Hearts ultimately lost.

 Dunfermline Athletic

 On 4 February 2021, Wighton agreed to sign a pre-contract with Dunfermline Athletic and a week later, signed on loan for the club for the remainder of the 2020–21 season.

-Arbroath (2nd spell)
+Arbroath (loan)

 On 14 January 2022, Wighton once again joined Scottish Championship table-toppers Arbroath on loan for the remainder of the season.

+Return to first team

+On 14 April 2023, during a successful campaign in Scottish League One the following season under new manager and former teammate James McPake during which he had his highest-scoring season yet, Wighton signed a new two-year contract with the Pars to remain at the club until 2025.
+The next day, Wighton would score a brace in a 5–0 rout of Queen of the South at East End Park which officially confirmed Dunfermline as Scottish League One champions.
+Wighton would finish the season with 20 goals, his highest total in his career.

+After scoring 6 goals in 24 appearances the following season including 5 goals in the Championship, Wighton suffered a knee injury in February 2024 in a game against Greenock Morton, which manager McPake confirmed would likely rule him out for the remainder of the season, though he would return in the last game as a substitute.

+Montrose

+On 6 February 2025, Wighton joined Scottish League One club Montrose on loan until the end of the season.
+He made his debut for the Gable Endies two days later in a league draw at home to Alloa Athletic.
+On 15 March, Wighton scored his first goal for Montrose in a home league game against Cove Rangers.
+On 7 May, Wighton's parent club Dunfermline Athletic announced that he would depart the club following the end of his contract.

+On 9 May 2025, Wighton signed permanently for Montrose on a two-year deal.
+He retired from professional football in August 2025, saying his body could no longer cope with its demands.

 Style of play

 His then teammate at Dundee, Gavin Rae said Wighton's playing style reminds him of Aaron Ramsey, who Rae played alongside in his time at Cardiff City.
 Then assistant Manager Ray Farningham described Wighton as "one of the top young prospects in the Scottish game."